DanielBerman/logzio-go/README.md

-# Logzio Golang API client
+# Logz.io Golang API client

 Sends logs to [Logz.io](https://logz.io) over HTTP.
 It is a low level library that can be integrated with other logging libraries.